webix-hub/gitbook-webix-jet/details/plugins.md

 **getStatus()**

 **getStatus** returns the current status of the user.
-It can receive an optional boolean parameter *server*.
+It can receive an optional Boolean parameter *server*.
 The **User** service checks every 5 minutes the current user status and warns a user if the status has been changed.
 For example, if a user logged in and didn't perform any actions on the page during some time, the service will check the status and warn the user if it has been changed.

-##### Loggin Out
+##### Logging Out

 **logout()**

 **logout** ends the current session and shows an afterLogout page, usually it's the login form.

-#### Login with an external OAuth service ( Google, Github, etc. )
+#### Login with an external OAuth service ( Google, GitHub, etc. )

 tbc <!-- to be continued -->

 ### [<span id="theme">Theme plugin &uarr;</span>](#contents)

 This is a plugin to change app themes.
-This is how you can swith the plugin on:
+This is how you can switch the plugin on:

 ```js
 // myapp.js